samwilson/klio/README.md

 ## Modules

-Module classes are in the same namspace as core classes.
+Module classes are in the same namespace as core classes.

 Modules can not define routes.